-What is hCG?
-Human chorionic gonadotropin—a hormone produced during pregnancy to help the baby grow, and while it has been used for different purposes in the medical community for decades, it has recently become the centerpiece of a fad diet that uses hCG drops, shots, or pills to suppress appetite and cause weight loss.
-Here's what you need to know about the hCG diet plan:
+Human chorionic gonadotropin, or hCG, is a hormone produced during pregnancy to help the baby grow.
+While it has been used for different purposes in the medical community for decades, it has recently become the centerpiece of the hCG fad diet that uses hCG drops, injections, or pills to cause weight loss.
+(Related: 8 ~Healthy~ Ways to Increase Metabolism)

-5. There are no clinical trials or rigorous studies that support the hCG diet plan.
-Miller says, "In the case of the homeopathic hCG remedies, people think that if they're losing weight, hGC must be working.
-But the data simply does not support this-any weight loss is from severe calorie restriction.
+There just isn't any science-backed evidence that says the hCG diet plan works, nor that hCG should be used as a weight-loss tool.
+In fact, the hCG hormone is more often safely used to treat fertility issues, as the hormone is produced by the placenta during pregnancy.
+"In the case of the homeopathic hCG remedies, people think that if they're losing weight, hCG must be working," says Elizabeth Miller, acting director of the FDA's division of non-prescription drugs and health fraud, in a statement.
+"But the data simply does not support this-any weight loss is from severe calorie restriction.
 Not from the hCG."

 Bottom line: The hCG diet plan only adds to the weight-loss confusion out there.
 Quick fixes can be tempting for anyone trying to lose weight, but you should definitely skip this extreme diet and opt for good nutrition and regular exercise instead.
 BTW, that's called the anti-diet, and it's the healthiest diet you could ever be on.
 It's not as exciting, but your body will thank you-and if you do lose weight the traditional way, you're much more likely to keep the weight off for good.